The Postpartum Handbook; mindful maternal self-care with the Alexander Technique

 Mother breastfeeding her newborn baby while using a manual breast pump.

-Who is the author?
+Who is the researcher?
 Nicola Hanefeld PhD

 What some study participants said about the online self-care package piloted during the research.
-The Handbook will be based on these findings.

 ‘Prior to taking part in the study, I was always doing something I thought I needed to do.
 It allowed me to slow down and appreciate being in the moment